JoohanBengtsson/Emely-testing/docs/README.md

 Context diagram: The ML model as part of the overall system.

+## User stories

+- Emely as the recruiter
+- Emely as the fika buddy

 ## System Requirements

 - Performance requirements (throughput, inference time, ..)